NCAR/GlobusArchiver/README.md

 # GlobusArchiver
-Python utility to archive local data via Globus (originally designed for the Campaign Store), but could be used with any globus endpoint.
-GlobusArchiver.py is in the [Alpha phase](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha), and is ready for experimentation by early-adopters.
-A beta release is planned for the end of June.
+GlobusArchiver.py is a python utility to archive local data via Globus.
+Originally designed for the Campaign Store, but it could be used with any globus endpoint.

 **NOTE: Instructions assume bash shell**

 ## Requires
 * Python 3.6 or greater
 * ConfigMaster  (installed via manage_externals -- see instructions below)
-* A personal globus account
+* A personal globus account (instructions below)
+* Globus Python SDK (globus_sdk)
+* Globus CLI
+* GlobusConnectPersonal

 # Creating a Globus Account
 You can find [instructions for creating a personal globus account on the CISL website](https://www2.cisl.ucar.edu/resources/storage-and-file-systems/globus-file-transfers).